 Login to Track1099, select Import Data from the top Nav menu, then CSV file.

 Download our 1099-MISC CSV template, then copy and paste the appropriate columns of data (without headers) from your QB spreadsheet into our CSV template.

 Do not change the headings in the CSV template or rearrange the columns.

 If you have vendors located in the Northeast Coast of the U.S., you may see zip codes that begin with a “0”.
 In order to keep this leading zero in your CSV file, follow these instructions:

 Select the entire column of zip codes, then right click and “Format Cells” select “Special” and then “Zip Code”.

 Avoid reopening this file in Excel after saving as CSV or the zip codes with leading zeros will default back to only four digits.

 For Column 2, “Federal ID type”, you may fill in each row manually or leave blank.
 Based on the number of dashes in the Tax ID number (column C), we’ll determine the appropriate Tax ID number type for you.
 One dash = EIN; two dashes = SSN.

-Save our template with your data added as a CSV file then close.
+Save our template with your data as a CSV file.

-Now you may select and upload this file from our Import Data->CSV File page.
+Now you can select and upload this file from our Import Data->CSV page.